 Sydney, here are the best camping spots in NSW.

-Located within Murramarang National Park, Pebbly Beach is the place to be these summer hols.
-Only a short walk to the beach and the bush, you’ve got your daytime activities sorted, which will definitely be snorkelling in the crystal-clear waters.
-Plus, Murramarang has the best wildlife around so you can actually hang out with some kangaroo that’s just roaming around the campsite.
+Located within Murramarang National Park, Pebbly Beach is a real charmer.
+Only a short walk to the beach and the bush, you’ve got your daytime activities sorted, which, if it isn't too chilly, will definitely involve snorkelling in the crystal-clear waters.
+Plus, Murramarang has the best wildlife around so you can actually hang out with friendly kangaroos as they roam around the campsite.

 This one is a bit of a drive but it is definitely worth it.
 Head down to Mimosa Rocks National Park for the one place that will actually make you hit the pause button on your life problems.
 Picnic Point is a well-picked name because this spot is perfectly picturesque for any kind of outdoor feeds you have planned and particularly at sunset.
 It’s only a rock-toss distance to the beach so you’ll fall asleep listening to the sounds of the crashing waves and wonder if this is what heaven sounds like.